godzilla-reject/Mage-Metal_Backup/General Rules/The Favor System/Dice Structure/Dice Overview.md

-- [ ] #todo  ⏫ Expand and get player-eyes ready.
 ## Basics of the Dice
-In *The Mage in the Metal*, a wide array of dice are used, spanning from a d4 to a d12, but the primary dice used to resolve all checks (and contests!) is a pool of **3d6.** These dice are used due to the even distribution of results along a curve (called a bell-curve (?)).
+In *The Mage in the Metal*, a wide array of dice are used, spanning from a d4 to a d12, but the primary dice used to resolve all checks (and contests!) is a pool of **3d6.** These dice are used due to the even distribution of results along a curve (called a bell-curve).
 While most other games use a d20 for resolving unknowns (this is called the game's *resolution method*), *Mage//Metal* chooses to opt for the more predictable 3d6 dice pool.
 This can lead to some major differences from other games, such as *critically* succeeding/failing on a roll.
 ### The Check
 Whenever an action is uncertain or dramatically in-doubt, the GM may call for (or perform themselves!) a **check.** This, in simplest form, is rolling 3d6 and comparing the sum of the results to a *target number* (TN), which is the value being checked, with the goal of rolling *under* the TN.